jaimehisao/twitterbot/README.md

 - Sync Follower & Tweet list locally to reduce the number of queries to Twitter's API
 - Make the robot work with Twitter's Stream API to get and interact with Tweets in real time
 - Connect the bot to other projects of mine

+Notes for me:
+This ignores .json and .hd5 files, those are not uploaded to GitHub